Please enter your current email address to receive instructions on resetting your password.

 Bringing 75,000 people each year, the two-day event includes 125 food and craft booths, a parade 160 entries strong, Oyster Festival Queen and Little Miss Spat pageants, and of course, the Oyster Shucking Contest!

-Additional Virginia oyster festivals include the Chincoteague Island Oyster Festival and the Oyster Point Oyster Roast and many others.
+Additional Virginia oyster festivals include the Chincoteague Island Oyster Festival and others.

 Gems like Deborah Pratt are the stars of Virginia’s food festivals, numbering in the hundreds statewide throughout the year, and celebrating food finds unique to Virginia.